 Crown Heights is a popular neighborhood located in central Brooklyn.
 The neighborhood is known for its wide open spaces, many tree-lined streets, and community feel.
 Crown Heights is home to the Brooklyn Botanical Gardens, and the Brooklyn Museum.
 Good food and good people abound in this wonderful Brooklyn neighborhood.
+From our luxury apartments in Brooklyn, you can easily enjoy all this space offers.
+Find your home at Parkside Brooklyn and enjoy all the nearby neighborhoods!

 Crown Heights is a beloved neighborhood located in central Brooklyn.
 Crown Heights shares its borders with the Prospect Heights, Bedford-Stuyvesant, Brownsville, and East Flatbush neighborhoods, and is accessible by the A, C, 2, 3, 4, and 5 trains, as well as the B43, and b44-SBS buses.